Canadensys/norms-for-data-use/norms.md

 ## <a id="citations"></a>Preferred Citations

 In the absence of a citation practice that takes precedence, we recommend the following preferred formats to use when citing data published through VertNet.
-Square brackets denote values that must be obtained either from within a data record or from the metadata for the source dataset.
+Square brackets denote values that must be obtained either from records within a dataset or from the description of the dataset.
 A glossary of terms used in square brackets is given at the end of the Preferred Citations section.

 ### Single dataset

 #### General Format

-	[dataset citation]. [data publisher]. [link to dataset] (accessed on [date])
+	[dataset name]. [data publisher]. [link to dataset] (accessed on [date])

 #### Example